Coalescing Clusters Unveil New Regimes of Frictional Fluid Mechanics: Measuring curvatures

-The curvature at the neck is measured based on the average contours of five simulations of Molecular Dynamics and three simulations of Brownian Dynamics.
-We first parametrize the contours in terms of arc length $s$, starting from and ending at the left side.
+The curvature at the neck is measured based on the average contour of three simulations of Brownian Dynamics with $N=50000$.
+We first parameterize the contour in terms of arc length $s$, starting from and ending at the left side.
 Then we use the \textit{csaps} function in MATLAB to smooth the contours with the cubic spline.
-The smoothing parameter is carefully tuned to make sure that the neck region is not oversmoothed.
-One example of the smoothing result is shown in Extended Fig.~3.
-The curvature is averaged over the five data points closest to the minimum neck radius point for both the upper part and lower part of the neck.
+The smoothing parameter is carefully tuned to make sure that the neck region is not over-smoothed.
+One example of the smoothing result is shown in Fig.~\ref{fig:measurecurvature}.
+The curvature is averaged over the neck region with a width equaling $0.02R$ (the radius of particles in this system is about $0.01R$), as shown in Fig.~\ref{fig:measurecurvature}.
+This range can be varied from $0.01R$ to $0.05R$ without significantly changing the curvature measurement.
 Curvature at each point is calculated using the formula $\kappa = \frac{x'(s)y''(s)-y'(s)x''(s)}{(x'(s)^2+y'(s)^2)^{3/2}}$.
 For the numerical solution of Darcy's law, the curvature is measured in a similar way, but without the contour average and only for the minimum neck radius point.